AndyTQ/shopify-backend-challenge-summer-2022/README.md

 - Git (Version Control)
 - AngularJS (for a simple interactive demo of the API)

+To run this application, make sure you have previously installed:
+- node.js
+- npm
+- git

 # Features

 - Create new item into the inventory